ryandavidmercado/emu-hub/README.md

     * Hit Play on the Game View to launch

 ## Troubleshooting
+> EmuHub won't launch!
+(I'm on Steam Deck)

+Make sure you've set the EmuHub AppImage to executable: https://docs.appimage.org/introduction/quickstart.html

+If you're running EmuHub through Game Mode, add --no-sandbox to the launch arguments.

 > My games are failing to launch!
 (I'm on Steam Deck)

-If you're running EmuHub on Steam Deck through Game Mode, add --no-sandbox to the launch arguments.
+Make sure you've installed the necessary RetroArch cores and standalone emulators!
+The easiest way to do this is to install EmuDeck; this will preinstall all of the necessary emulators for you.

 > My games are failing to launch!
 (I'm on MacOS)